TangramFlex/OpenUxAS/examples/03_Example_DistributedCooperation/README.md

 ## Running the Example:
-1. open a ternimal window in the directory: "examples/03_Example_DistributedCooperation/"
+1. open a terminal window in the directory: "examples/03_Example_DistributedCooperation/"
 2. prepare the networking: `./configure-ip4-link.sh`
 3. enter the command: `./runUxAS_DistributedCooperation.sh`
 4. watch the simulation: `./runAMASE_DistributedCooperation.sh`